FIVE JEWELS OF WISDOM

 harder to live by.

-inspire others to live a brighter and happier life.
-In this way, one begins to
+help, comfort and inspire others to live a brighter and happier life.
+In this

-see the good in others and not dwell on the bad.
-Remember, we are all imperfect
+way, one begins to see the good in others and not dwell on the bad.
+Remember,

-beings on the path of spiritual awakening.
+we are all imperfect beings on the path of spiritual awakening.

-Our behaviour colours our lives with suffering, indifference or joy
+Our behaviour colours our lives with suffering, indifference, or joy,

-become a powerful cleansing agent for one's heart and mind.
+harmlessness can become a powerful cleansing agent for one's heart and mind.

 THE SPIRIT OF HARMLESSNESS